rdsea/IoTCloudSamples/README.md

-# IoT Cloud Samples for Ensembles of IoT, Network Functions and Cloud
+# IoT Cloud Samples for Ensembles of IoT, Edge, Network Functions, and Cloud

 ## Introduction